nfurfaro/hunter/README.md

 ## Disclaimer

 > !!!
 Note: Hunter is currently in its alpha stage of development.
-Although it's functional and can be utilized, it's still under active development.
-This means that there may be significant changes, potential bugs, and evolving methodologies.
-It's not recommended to use this tool in a production environment or for securing code that protects valuable assets.
+While functional, it is still under active development.
+This means that there may be bugs and/or significant changes.
+It is not recommended to use this tool in a production environment or for securing code that protects valuable assets.
 Hunter, like many mutation testing tools, is designed to assist in writing improved tests.
-It should not be considered a substitute for creating tests or conducting thorough code reviews.
+It is NOT a substitute for creating tests or conducting thorough code reviews.

 ## Overview